Circular inclusivity as a model for job creation

 published on 14.04.21

 On March 22nd, Chapter TBS Alumni in Barcelona organized the round table “Circular Inclusivity as a model for job creation”, an event in collaboration with TBS in Barcelona and the Fundació Formació i Treball (Cáritas).
-Delphine Arnau, Head of Business Relations and Career Starter, moderated the round table, which included presentations by Fernando Portas, responsible for relations with universities at Cáritas, and Miquel Vidal, circular economy coordinator at Cáritas.
+Delphine Arnau, Head of Business Relations and Career Services, moderated the round table, which included presentations by Fernando Portas, responsible for relations with universities at Cáritas, and Miquel Vidal, circular economy coordinator at Cáritas.